 Now we love that – quality gear, made by veterans, right here in the US of A. Now lets get to some of his offerings.
 We checked out several of his IWB pouches, but they go above and beyond IWB pouches.
 You can loop these onto you plate carrier or pack with the slots on the back, or velcro them to your belt as designed.
 The velcro is extremely fine, and holds fast.
 I didn’t even know they made this type of closure, but I’m glad they do.
 It makes little to no noise, but holds extremely well on both belt and pack.
 As you can see in the picture, it doesn’t even look like velcro, but I assure you it is.
 The stitching is second to none – as is the construction.
 It’s an elastic type fabric that allows you to shove in items ranging from R.A.T.S.
 Tourniquets to magazines to whatever you need.
 You could even stash a pretty comprehensive E+E Kit in here.
 I like it as a method to carry my TQ low profile, yet still being ready at a moment notice with just a yank.

-As you can see in all the photos, the construction, stitching, and fitment is superb.
 It’s clearly evident that Calvert both takes pride in his work, and is an experienced constructor of cloth items.
 I’m sure he did his squadron proud in the past, and is making great stuff now for general market consumption.
 If you wanted to use it for a mag carrier – which I recommend, as it is soft against the skin, not bulky like many carriers, and secures strongly to your belt with the fine velcro.
 And what’s more, these pouches pictured are all identical except for color – and he offers several hues – yet they have the versatility to be used for a myriad of loadouts.
 From left to right: RATS Tourniquet, a hefty 13 rd 45 ACP Glock 21 magazine, Sig M11-A1 magazine, Glock 19 Magazine and 7 rd 1911 Magazine.
 They all fit snug and are secure, yet easily depoyable.
 Admittedly, getting that massive Glock 21 magazine seated took a couple slaps, but it popped out with no issues.

 Pros, What we like: